 Ridesharing Insurance: Are You Covered?

 In 2015, Indiana's governor signed into law a bill that regulates transportation network companies (TNCs), more commonly known as ridesharing companies.
-As part of the law, drivers employed by Uber, Lyft or other TNCs must carry liability insurance whenever they are logged into the system via the TNC's app.
-Under pressure from different states, some ridesharing companies have issued a liability coverage policy to their drivers.
+As part of the law, drivers employed by Uber, Lyft or other TNCs must carry appropriate liability insurance whenever they are logged into the system via the TNC's app.
+The regulation is currently supervised by the state's Department of Transportation.

 That doesn't mean drivers should take for granted that their insurance policies will cover everything.
 Personal auto insurance and TNC insurance have different purposes.
 For instance, a personal auto policy may not cover injuries to a paying passenger, since personal car insurance generally doesn't cover "driving for hire."
 In addition, a TNC-backed plan may not cover drivers who collide with an uninsured driver.
 Talk with your insurance agent to find out what you need to do to be fully covered.